unwieldycat/robodash/docs/source/guides/usage.md

 }
 ```

-You can learn more about the core library at the <!-- FIXME: link --> page.
+You can learn more about the core library at the [Core Reference](../api/core.md) page.